vikasvrm547/Sample-VideoChat-android/README.md

 <h3>Important - how to build your own VideoChat app</h3>

-If you want to build your own iOS VideoChat app, please do the following:<br />
+If you want to build your own Android VideoChat app, please do the following:<br />
 1) download the project from here (GIT)<br />
 2) register a QuickBlox account (if you don't have one yet): http://admin.quickblox.com/register<br />
 3) log in to QuickBlox admin panel http://admin.quickblox.com/signin<br />